amit-sw/SalesCompAgentDuplicate/Documentation/DAILYLOG.md

 DAILY PROGRESS LOG:

+11/7/2024:
+- Updated the prompt for commission agent.
+Working well with no formatting issues.
+- The current prompt calculates the commission using BCR and does not take into account current quota attainment
+- If the user provides that additional input then it performs the calculations correctly
+- This is something I need to think about whether I'd like the assistant to ask for this information or just clarify that these calculations do not take into account any acceleration.

 11/6/2024:
 - Fixed the formatting issue for commission agent responses.
 This required a tricky solution because chat history was not formatting correctly.